abdulRahmanShahen/serverless-medical-imaging-pipeline/README.md

 2.  **Trace Queue Execution:** Check the SQS metrics.
 You will observe a brief spike in *Messages Available* followed instantly by *Messages Consumed*, proving that S3 successfully fired the event notification and Lambda successfully processed the message out of the queue.
 3.  **Verify DB Records:** Navigate to your DynamoDB table `MedicalAssetMetadata` and click **Explore table items**.
 You will see a newly minted metadata entry containing the specific file details, operational timestamps, and references to the patient identifier.
 4.  **Confirm Thumbnail Creation:** Check the destination S3 bucket (`yourname-processed-medical-thumbnails`) to confirm that a corresponding processed, downscaled thumbnail asset resides safely within the target folder structure.

----

-## 6. SAA-C03 Exam Mapping & Key Takeaways

-This architectural implementation directly addresses major architectural themes tested inside the **AWS Certified Solutions Architect - Associate** certification blueprint:

-* **Design Resilient Architectures (Domain 1):** Utilizing an SQS buffer represents the architectural gold standard for decoupled application design.
-Even if the downstream compute layer experiences temporary limits or outages, transactions are not lost; they reside safely inside the managed message queue.
-* **Design High-Performing Architectures (Domain 2):** Amazon S3 provides highly durable and scalable object storage capable of serving massive parallel upload/download requirements.
-DynamoDB delivers deterministic millisecond indexing, bypassing traditional relational database connection exhaustion and scalability limits.
-* **Design Secure Applications and Architectures (Domain 3):** All network data interactions are completely secured via HTTPS endpoints.
-Execution policies strictly follow the principle of least privilege through contextual IAM Roles and Resource Policies, locking down access to healthcare assets entirely.
-* **Design Cost-Optimized Architectures (Domain 4):** This is a 100% Serverless architecture.
-When there are no hospital uploads occurring (such as late hours or holiday cycles), the operational compute billing falls precisely to **zero**.
-There are no flat hourly running instance costs like those associated with running continuous EC2 instances.